Kubernetes for Small Teams: When K8s Makes Sense

-What Kubernetes Actually Does
+What Kubernetes Actually Does for Small Teams

 At its core, Kubernetes solves several interconnected problems.
 It handles scheduling by determining which container runs on which server based on available resources.
-It provides scaling by adding or removing container instances automatically based on traffic load.
+It provides automatic scaling by adding or removing container instances based on traffic load.
 It offers service discovery so containers can find each other without hard-coded IP addresses.
 It includes load balancing to distribute traffic across multiple running instances.
 And it enables rolling updates so you can deploy new versions without taking your application offline.

 These capabilities address real operational challenges.
 When you are running more than a handful of containers across multiple servers, manually managing configuration, networking, and deployments quickly becomes unmanageable.
 Kubernetes automates these tasks and provides a consistent framework for handling them.